ShermanMarshall/AndroidApp/README.md

 					to the user.
 Additionally, user information (name, device names/IPs/etc) are stored to identify and interface with the user and devices.
-					Using this app requires transmission of image data corresponding to a 640*480 image, with RGB values stored as one byte each of the data
+					Using this app requires transmission of image data corresponding to a 640x480 image, with RGB values stored as one byte each of the data
-					transmitted: (640*480) * 3bytes.
+					transmitted: (640x480) x 3bytes.
 The device has a simple protocol running as a daemon on the device with the following format:

 ```